 But don't we need the nutrients in animal products?

 Humans can survive on just about any food.
 But a diet high in animal products is not optimal for humans.
-We have long digestive tract compared with carnivors.
+We have long digestive tract compared with carnivores.
 We are designed for predominantly starch digestion.
-Animal product were never meant to be our main source of calories.
+Animal products were never meant to be our main source of calories.

-Learning to use fire and other food processing like drying, pounding and fermentation, allowed humans to grow bigger brains, spend less time digesting and become dominate as a species.
 Meat had its place in our evolution.
-But science is finding that our optimal diet does not include animal products now that we have other better options.
+But science is finding that our optimal diet does not include nearly as many animal products as we eat in the US, now that we have other better options.

 What about GMO, organic, and regenerative farming?

 Humans have been breeding plants for specific benefits through hybridization for centuries.
-But that is not what Monsanto is up to.
-They have created crops that are resistant to toxic glyphosate and other poisons.
-They did this so they could have a monopoly on our food source.
+But that is not what Monsanto is doing.
+Large corporations have created crops that are resistant to toxic glyphosate and other poisons.
+Corporations did this so they could have a monopoly on our food source and create more profits for shareholders.
+GMO chemicals are creating dead zones in our oceans and major water systems and damaging our gut microbiome, immune system, and more.

 Why is WFPB low in fat and oil?

 Oil is 100% fat and has had all the beneficial phytonutrients removed.
-It has also been found to damage epithelial cells in the gut causing dysbiosis of the gut bacteria.
+Refined oil has been found to damage epithelial cells in the gut causing dysbiosis of the gut bacteria.

 Your microbiome is the key to health and longevity.
 Your microbiome requires a diet high of fiber, whole foods, phytonutrients, and plants to thrive.